>> Please see our Home page for more information <<

 - Any unusual phenomena you may have recently observed; and,

 - Whether or not the pandemic has interfered with your ability to monitor your lake the past summer.

 You are welcome to attend as many of the sessions as you like throughout the summer.
 We will be there!

-The sessions are currently scheduled to take place from 10-11 AM on Thursday mornings through the middle of December.
+The sessions are currently scheduled to take place from 10-11 AM on Thursday mornings.
 However, the moderators will have the option to continue individual sessions beyond 11AM, if there is interest among participants.

 Pre-registration is required, so please use this link to sign up.

 Water Quality Monitor Re-certification for Secchi & Dissolved Oxygen Monitors